Delicious potato and sausage stew with vegetables, a hearty meal ready in no time, a comforting dish to warm you up in winter.

-Like the Easiest Skillet Macaroni and Cheese, the Simple Chicken and Vegetable Pilaf and the Easy Pork Meatballs in Tomato Sauce, today’s Easy Potato Stew with Cabanossi Sausages and Vegetables is another staple in my grandmother’s kitchen and in the Romanian kitchen generally.
+Like the Easiest Skillet Macaroni and Cheese, the Simple Chicken and Vegetable Pilaf and the Easy Pork Meatballs in Tomato Sauce, today's potato stew with sausage is another staple in my grandmother's kitchen and in the Romanian kitchen generally.

 Potato stew or Tocana de cartofi is something you will never find on a restaurant menu, but it is something you will get to eat in every single household in Romania, even the name tocana de cartofi has for me such a strong meaning, it is almost like a word in itself, describing something so stable and so natural, so obvious, almost like a word naming a thing like a bed or a table etc. Am I making any sense?